 Mr. Toggert had said that if they pressed the matter, they would lose his custom, which would be considerable once Mr. Cappish came into his inheritance.
-Mr. Toggert had insisted they wait, and only make occasional gentle inquiries.
-Then Mr. Toggert had demanded to know why his profits had gone down.
-Violetta had demonstrated—conclusively!—with hand-drawn charts and references to all the accounts that it had been his decisions that had led to the result.
+The current Mr. Toggert had insisted they wait, and only make occasional gentle inquiries.
+Then he had demanded to know why his profits had gone down.
+Violetta had explained that it had been his decisions that had led to the result, but he hadn’t listened.
 He had sacked her.

-“Mr. C—” Violetta caught herself at the other woman’s ferocious glower.
-“Your, ah, terrible nephew claims you will pay on his behalf.”
+“Mr. Cap—” Violetta caught herself at the other woman’s ferocious glower.
+“Your, ah, Terrible Nephew claims you will pay on his behalf.”

 “He lies.”
 Mrs. Martin sighed.
 “He is very good at that, you know.
 I have far more experience denying his creditors than you have in collecting, I am certain.”

 “But when we let him the rooms, you signed as surety.”